Skip to content

 Rest and relax at Gibside

-Sometimes there’s nothing better than losing yourself in a literary adventure at the second-hand bookshop or enjoying homemade treats at Gibside café to keep you refreshed on your journey.
+Lose yourself in a literary adventure at the second-hand bookshop or enjoy homemade treats from one of Gibside cafés

 You can also enjoy a variety of massage treatments and energy work in the cosy woodland bothy from Kate Cullen's Holistic Therapies (booking essential, call +44 7925 299953 for more information).